eMoflon/emoflon-website-hugo/content/ibex/index.md

 ## eMoflon::IBeX-GT

-eMoflon::IBeX-GT provides graph pattern matching functionality and serves as an interpreter for graph transformation rules for unidirectional model transformation purposes.
-To facilitate efficient computation of consecutive model transformations, eMoflon uses the highly parallelized incremental graph pattern matcher [HiPE](https://github.com/HiPE-DevOps/HiPE-Updatesite).
+**eMoflon::IBeX-GT** lets you implement unidirectional model transformations by specifying declarative graph transformation rules.
+These rules consist of a pattern that has to be found in a model for the rule to be applicable and the actions that are to be performed when this pattern is matched, e.g., creating and deletings elements or modifying their attributes.
+Using the rule specification, eMoflon::IBeX-GT generates a Java API to execute the model transformations, while guaranteeing that each rule acts according to its specification.
+Besides that, you can also use **eMoflon::IBeX-GT** to search for patterns in a model without applying any changes to them.

 ### Feature Overview

-- Domain specific language (DSL): Defining graph patterns and graph transformation rules
+- Textual language for defining graph patterns and graph transformation rules
-- Code generator: Automatic creation of a Java API based on the given DSL specification and a given Ecore-metamodel
+- Automatic creation of a Java API implementing your patterns and rules
-- Graph pattern matching: HiPE is a Rete-inspired actor-based incremental graph pattern matcher
-- Unidirectional model transformation: Graph transformation rules specify preconditions and postconditions
+- Complex attribute conditions
-- EMF-based
+- Arithmetic expressions
+- Specifying complex preconditions by combining patterns
+- Stochastic graph transformations where each rule executes according to a custom propability function

 ## eMoflon::IBeX-TGG